Shreyas765/AIMart/README.md

 # AIMart
-An AI-related marketplace that provides developers and businesses with ready-to-use AI models, tools, and resources
+An AI-related marketplace that provides developers and businesses to sell and buy ready-to-use AI models and training materials.

 NOTE: STILL IN PROGRESS